SweetPinkMilkTea/hsrchareval/README.md

 Open the character edit screen with Option 3, and with the "All characters" filter, select the character you have previously created breakpoints for and enter all prompted stats.

 > [!TIP]
-> If you have entered your UID and your target character is part of your "Starfaring Companions", their stats can be imported without the need to type them out.
+> If you have entered your UID and your target character is part of your "Starfaring Companions" or "Support Character", their stats can be imported without the need to type them out.

 Once you are done, visit your character overview located under Option 1.